 Hello, GALA!

 That is it.
 GALA transpiles your code to Go, compiles it, and runs the binary.
+(Make sure Go 1.25+ is on your PATH — GALA shells out to go build under the hood.)

 Here is a program that uses structs, pattern matching, and string interpolation: